evancz/guide.elm-lang.org/reuse/modules.md

 This way you can refer to the `Optional` type directly, but still need to say `Optional.isNone` and `Optional.None` for everything else exposed by the module.

-This `exposing` keyword works just like it does in module declaraitons.
+This `exposing` keyword works just like it does in module declarations.
 If you want to expose everything you use `exposing (..)`.
 If you want to expose everything explicitly, you would say `exposing ( Optional(..), isNone )`.

 ## Mixing Both